c-sanders/Quaternion/README.md

 ```

 But how do we construct the quaternion `q`, such that it will help facilitate our desired rotation?
-That is, how do we encode into the four values of the quaternion `q`, both the axis about
+That is, how do we encode into the four values which comprise the quaternion `q`, both the axis about
 which we want to rotate the vector, along with the direction and angle of rotation around
-this axis.
+this axis?
+Let's look at the latter issue first, before we discuss the problem of how to encode the
+axis of rotation into `q`.

 * #### Encoding the direction and angle of rotation into `q`.

+We denote the direction and angle by which we want we want to rotate our vector,
-The direction and angle of rotation about the axis is represented by the Greek letter $\theta$.
+with the Greek letter $\theta$.
 Positive values
 of this angle represent a clockwise rotation about the axis, whereas negative values of this
 angle represent a counter-clockwise rotation about the axis.
 The angle of rotation is not
 placed directly into `a`, rather it is transformed first - as outlined below, before the resulting